Fresh proves the difference between clever metaphors and satisfying ones – review

 Stan has clearly been directed to give us Patrick Bateman with a Hannibal Lecter garnish, and it’s effective for what it is.
 But Bateman – of Bret Easton Ellis’s American Psycho – always represented a somewhat outsized vision of male narcissism, and Fresh can’t ever decide how much this film should rub up against reality.
 Steve is a monster.
 But he’s kind of a fun monster: at times a little goofy, and never fully detached from Stan’s sex appeal.
 There’s no moment where his mask slips and we’re exposed to something uncomfortably real.
 And that doesn’t sit well with a film that so eagerly deploys the language of women’s actual trauma.
 Noa, in her prison, can hear the voices of other women, who soothe each other with dreams of bloody vengeance against their captor, and reminders that “it’s not your fault… it’s always theirs”.

 But Fresh never really engages with the truth behind those words.
 Noa’s only hope of escape involves crossing what some might think is a moral line, as if there’s no escaping the patriarchy unblemished.
 It’s unclear, though, whether that’s really the message here.
 Edgar-Jones, as watchable in the film as she may have been in Normal People, is never really allowed to develop Noa beyond her immediate victimhood.
-And what does the film have to say about race, since Mimi is never allowed to step out of the role of the Black, bisexual, ever-present emotional support of the white protagonist?
+And what does the film have to say about race, since Mollie is never allowed to step out of the role of the Black, bisexual, ever-present emotional support of the white protagonist?
 To frame it in Fresh’s own language, all we get here is a single bite – not the whole steak.

 Register for free to continue reading